bandanaphone/landingpages/README.md

 # landingpages

-Landing Pages by bandanaphone
+<a href="https://bandanaphone.github.io/landingpages/">Landing Pages</a> by bandanaphone

 This is my repository for hand-coded landing pages or website concepts.
 You can find the page <a href="https://bandanaphone.github.io/landingpages/">at this link</a>.
-I don't plan on building whole, feature-filled pages here, just concepts.
-Anyone is free to take whatever they see here and use as they wish.
+I don't plan on building whole, feature-filled pages here.
+Just concepts.
+Anyone is free to take whatever they see and use it as they wish.